Oscillatory magnetic fields for neutron resonance spin-echo spectroscopy: Conclusion

 With the new resonating circuits in place, the performance bottleneck is now shifted to achieving higher static magnetic field $B_0$ strengths.
-To resolve these limitations, compact superconducting magnets with a field strength of 300\,mT are currently being manufactured.
-An initial test using a 2.2\,T sample magnet from the MLZ sample environment group with 140\,mT $B_0$ field applied at the RF flipper demonstrated the technical viability of this setup.
+To resolve these limitations, {\btxt two} compact superconducting magnets with a {\btxt maximum} field strength of 300\,mT are currently being manufactured {\btxt to be installed at the primary spectrometer arm RF flippers for use in the MIEZE configuration of RESEDA}.
+An initial test using {\btxt a superconducting} magnet from the MLZ sample environment group with 122\,mT $B_0$ field applied at the RF flipper demonstrated the technical viability of this setup.

 In addition, for MIEZE both the time and spatial resolution of the detector need to be improved.
-In the current configuration of RESEDA, a frequency of 3.6\,MHz leads to an intensity modulation of 2\,MHz for the neutron beam, which can only be sampled with four data points per oscillation period at the current detector speed.
-Furthermore, high modulation frequencies lead to a large number of densely spaced phase rings on the detector, making a high spatial resolution crucial in order not to average over substantial phase differences in each detector pixel.
-The high frequencies now available allow the detector to be translated forward while maintaining adequate resolution.
-This allows for coverage over a larger solid angle with the detector, which drastically reduces the measurement times for a variety of experiments.
+In the current configuration of RESEDA, a frequency of 3.6\,MHz leads to an intensity modulation of 2\,MHz for the neutron beam, which can only be sampled with {\btxt five or less} data points per oscillation period at the current detector speed. {\btxt To improve upon this, the CIPix ASIC preamplifier readout of the detector electronics \cite{Baumeister1999} would need to be improved to handle frequencies beyond 10\,MHz (corresponding to a time resolution of 100\,ns)} Furthermore, high modulation frequencies lead to a large number of densely spaced phase rings on the detector, making a high spatial resolution crucial in order not to average over substantial phase differences in each detector pixel. {\btxt \cite{2011Brandl,2018Martin}} {\btxt After the installation of the new 300\,mT superconducting B$_0$ coils it would be necessary to reduce the pixel size of the detector by a factor of 6 from the current pixel width of 1.56 mm to effectively use the entire detector area at the highest MIEZE frequencies ($f_{MIEZE}^{max}$ = 4.9\,MHz) available at a static field of 300\,mT.}